itdxer/neupy/site/2015/09/07/password_recovery.rst

 Monte Carlo experiment shows that the fewer symbols we know about the network less probability to recover it.
 Even with a half of the known symbols we can recover password with probability less that 50%.

 Download script
 ---------------

-You can download and test a full script from the `github <https://github.com/itdxer/neuralpy/tree/master/examples/password_recovery.py>`_
+You can download and test a full script from the `github <https://github.com/itdxer/neupy/tree/master/examples/password_recovery.py>`_

-It contains random ``seed`` initializations.
+It didn't contains random ``seed`` initializations, so you will get a different outputs after each run.
-If you want test it in a random mode, just remove two lines with the random ``seed`` initializer from the script.

 .. author:: default
 .. categories:: none